giftedcenter/astro-page/src/pages/tutors/ashiful.md

 ## Academic Excellence

-Our math tutor holds a degree in Mathematical Physics and is currently pursuing a Master's in Data Science.
-This strong academic foundation combines rigorous mathematical theory with modern data science techniques, providing a unique perspective on the subject.
+Our math tutor holds a degree in Mathematical Physics.

 ## Expertise and Experience